richgeog/score_predictor/README.md

 ````
 As a user
-So that I don not forget to complete my weekly predications
+So that I don not forget to complete my weekly predictions
 I would like an email/notification sent 72hrs before the games to remind me to complete my predictions
 ````